alxjnk/pandas_job/README.md

-Using pandas lib, for comapering 2 big excel files
+Using pandas lib, for comapering 2 big excel files and writing result to report.xlsx